gremau/EarthSciNotebook/computing/comp_data_analysis_workflow.md

         * ...
   * **`*`archive/`*`** - same as above but for projects that are completed/not maintained
     *  **oldproject_1/**
-  * **`*`rawdata/`*`**  - contains directories for each project, typically storing raw data downloads, datalogger files, or data that has been minimally processed from the initial measurements.
+  * **`rawdata`**  - contains directories for each project, typically storing raw data downloads, datalogger files, or data that has been minimally processed from the initial measurements.
 This data is usually large in size, is suitable for sharing among many projects, or comprises some contextual information not directly measured in the current project (environmental monitoring data for example).
     * **project_1/**
       * textfile1 (long-term climate measurments from a nearby weather station)
       * textfile2 (datalogger .dat file)
     * **project_2/**
-      * ...`
+      * ...

 ## General Workflow